-Besides those members of the assessment workgroup, on occasions, this information is shared with others:
+Besides those members of the National Assessment Workgroup, on occasions, this information is shared with others:

-• The presbytery is a part of an inter-connected set of national, regional and congregational workgroups.
+• The Presbytery is a part of an inter-connected set of national, regional and congregational workgroups.
 As such, at times discussions will occur between convenors/representatives of these bodies regarding your progress and readiness for transitions.
 Such discussion will always be conducted in a confidential manner.